 The terminal port built-in to the VibWire-108 enables the instrument to be easily configured using the built in menu system to set all the calibration parameters.

-There is no software required with this device part from a terminal emulator package, which is frequently a feature included most operating systems.
+22.2 from a terminal emulator package, which is frequently a feature included most operating systems.